awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 + When the service provider and the consumer have different accounts and use multiple Availability Zones, and the consumer views the VPC endpoint service information, the response only includes the common Availability Zones\.
 For example, when the service provider account uses `us-east-1a` and `us-east-1c` and the consumer uses `us-east-1a` and `us-east-1b`, the response includes the VPC endpoint services in the common Availability Zone, `us-east-1a`\.
 + By default, each interface endpoint can support a bandwidth of up to 10 Gbps per Availability Zone\. and bursts of up to 40Gbps\.
 If your application needs higher bursts or sustained throughput, contact AWS support\.
 + If the network ACL for your subnet restricts traffic, you might not be able to send traffic through the endpoint network interface\.
 Ensure that you add appropriate rules that allow traffic to and from the CIDR block of the subnet\.
 + Ensure that the security group that's associated with the endpoint network interface allows communication between the endpoint network interface and the resources in your VPC that communicate with the service\.
-If the security group restricts inbound HTTPS traffic \(port 443\) from resources in the VPC, you might not be able to send traffic through the endpoint network interface\.
+To ensure that AWS command line tools such as the AWS CLI can make requests over HTTPS from resources in the VPC to an AWS service, the security group must allow inbound HTTPS \(port 443\) traffic \.
 + An interface endpoint supports TCP traffic only\.
 + When you create an endpoint, you can attach an endpoint policy to it that controls access to the service to which you are connecting\.
 For more information, see [Policy Best Practices](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-policy-examples.html#security_iam_service-with-iam-policy-best-practices) and [Controlling access to services with VPC endpoints](vpc-endpoints-access.md)\.
 + Review the service\-specific limits for your endpoint service\.